analogdevicesinc/msdk/Examples/MAX78002/CNN/kws20_demo/README.md

 ### MAX78002 EVKIT Jumper Setting and Microphone

-Make sure to install jumper at JP37 and to connect the I2S microphone board as shown bellow:
+Make sure to install the jumper at JP37 and connect the I2S microphone board as shown below:

 <img src="Resources/I2S_jumper.jpg" style="zoom:25%;" />